-ECHOUEMENT.
+ÉCHOUEMENT.
 In French marine law.
 Stranding.
 Emerig.
 Tr. des Ass. c.
 12, s.
-U 13, no. 1.
+13, no. 1.

-ECLAMPSIA PARTURIENTIUM. medical jurisprudence.
-Puerperal convulsions; a convulsive seizure which sometimes suddenly attacks a woman in labor or directly after, generally attended by unconsciousness and occasionally by mental aberration.
+ECLAMPSIA PARTURIENTIUM.
+In medical jurisprudence.
+Puerperal convulsions; a convulsive seizure which sometimes suddenly attacks a woman in labor or directly after, generally attended by unconsciousness and occasionally by mental aberration, which may be permanent.
+The attack closely resembles the convulsions of epilepsy, and is often fatal.